 5. Work with your employee to create an agreement

-A critical part of the delegation process is to get the employee’s agreement to be accountable for the result.
 You can’t count on—nor manage—anything your people don’t agree to do.
-With no agreement, there’s no commitment, and no commitment will mostly likely yield the wrong result—if it yields a result at all.
+With no agreement, there’s no commitment, and no commitment will most likely bring the wrong result—if it brings a result at all.

-Go into the conversation with a clear idea of reasons why your employee might decline—or want to decline—the delegation.
-Maybe they feel too stretched with their other accountabilities; maybe they don’t feel they have the training or ability to do the work.
-The agreement you reach together gives your people the chance to express their concerns, and gives you the chance to adjust the agreement and your expectations.
+Go into the conversation with a clear idea of reasons why your employee might say no—or want to say no—to the task.
+Maybe they feel too stretched with their other responsibilities.
+Maybe they don’t feel they have the training or ability to do the work.
+The agreement you reach together gives your people the chance to discuss concerns and gives you the chance to adjust the agreement and your expectations.

 6. Check in regularly and communicate